sero-dev/AdventOfCode/README.md

 ---

-# Advent of Code – .NET Solutions

-**sero-dev/AdventOfCode** is a collection of solutions to Advent of Code puzzles implemented in C# as a .NET console application.
-Each daily puzzle has its own solution class, input file, and corresponding unit tests.

 ## What is Advent of Code?

 Advent of Code is an annual programming challenge where a new puzzle is released each day during the holiday season.
 The puzzles can be solved in any programming language, and they’re a great way to practice problem-solving, algorithms, and language-specific constructs.